Skip Ribbon Commands

 Before the FDA, companies could make claims about a product, without proof that it was safe or that it even worked.
 This made consumers extremely vulnerable.
 Now, new products must go through the FDA approval process before they are available to the public.

-Why is the FDA Approval Process Important?
+Why is the FDA approval process important?

 FDA approval is important, because it validates the need for research on how drugs work on children, not just adults.
-It also allows us the properly determine the appropriate dosage for children, determine the best route of administration, and test for any drug interactions.
+It also allows us to properly determine the appropriate dosage for children, determine the best route of administration, and test for any drug interactions.

 In order to receive FDA approval for a drug or a medical device, the manufacturer must prove to the FDA that the item is "safe and effective."
 Although no drug or medical device is entirely risk-free, the research and testing must show that the benefits of the drug or device for a particular condition outweigh the risks to patients of using the item.